 GMP-Monitoring Systems

-The most common GMP monitoring systems are designed for continuous real-time automatic monitoring and recording of the following environmental parameters in pharmaceutical cleanrooms and storage facilities:
+The most common GMP monitoring systems are designed for continuous, real-time automatic monitoring and recording of the following environmental parameters in pharmaceutical cleanrooms and storage facilities:

 Temperature